SasmitDey/APIpractice/README.md

-# APIpractice
+# API_practice
-Basic project to test out any future apis for any future project.
-Contains test APIs currently.
+A very basic project to practice and test various apis.

+This is just to get used to apis to add them in future projects.